Happy birthday to America, turning 244 this 2020!

-A fan serves an even greater purpose than keeping you cool.
-The moving air is also a natural mosquito repellent.
-With a fan, you can enjoy the great outdoors feeling cooler and without swatting mosquitos all night.
+Considering you’ll probably want to be outside a lot this Fourth of July, you’re going to want a fan.
+It serves an even greater purpose than keeping you cool; the moving air is also a natural mosquito repellent.
+This way, you can enjoy the great outdoors feeling cooler and without swatting mosquitos all night.

-Tip #2 Make your own “thunder calming shirt” for your pets before fireworks
+Tip #2 Make sure your pets are ready for the fireworks

-Tip #3 Try some Fourth of July themed foods
+Tip #3 Make some Fourth of July themed foods

-Tip #4 Or make some simple Watermelon Juice
+Tip #4 And some simple Watermelon Juice to go along with it

 Tip #5 But more importantly, brush up on your history

-What’s an Independence Day celebration without taking some time to think about those who made it happen.
-This Fourth of July, take some time to reread the events that took place July 4, 1776 so you can truly know the meaning of the day’s celebration.
+History is so important to remember.
+Take some time to learn how The United States came to be, starting with July 4, 1776 when the Declaration of Independence was signed.
+This Fourth of July, take some time to reread the events that took place so you can truly know the meaning of the day’s celebration.

 Tip #6 Memorize at least one amendment in the Bill of Rights